 Use video content such as webinars, product demos, interviews, live sessions, and others.
 People love to emotionally connect with brands and discover the behind-the-scenes of an organization.
 Let people have a sneak peek inside your company and let them be a part of your organization.

-Virtual reality (or VR) is an interactive, immersive experience that recruiters can use in various ways to enhance the recruiting process.
-Especially when the aging workforce is heading towards retirement, the recruiters need effective ways to find and recruit new talent, without being overwhelmed in the process.
+Virtual reality (VR) is an interactive, immersive experience that recruiters can use in various ways to enhance the recruiting process.
+Especially when the aging workforce is heading toward retirement, recruiters need effective ways to find and recruit new talent, without being overwhelmed in the process.

-Virtual reality recruiting is one of the ways recruiters are adding more experiential and immersive elements in the recruitment and onboarding process.
+Virtual reality recruiting is one of the ways recruiters are adding more experiential and immersive elements to the recruitment and onboarding process.
 Such an engaging process allows candidates to get a gist of the company culture and picture themselves in the office without having to be physically present.

-VR can practically help recruiters showcase the company culture, offer virtual tours of company offices and headquarters, etc – basically mirror real-life experiences to allow candidates experience their work virtually.
+VR Technology can practically help recruiters showcase the company culture, offer virtual tours of company offices and headquarters, etc – basically mirror real-life experiences to allow candidates to experience their work virtually.

 Combined with artificial intelligence and the use of image segmentation, virtual reality recruitment is a cutting-edge strategy that can help recruiters use “on-the-job” skills assessment tests to evaluate candidates’ talent and knowledge.

 For instance, Accenture UK has incorporated VR in its recruitment process, allowing the assessment of a candidate’s responses and skills through VR simulation.
-This helps in understanding an individual’s true capabilities and potential than a regular questionnaire.
+This helps in understanding an individual’s true capabilities and potentially more than a regular questionnaire.

 Currently, the unemployment rate in the U.S. is 6.1% with 9.8 million people looking for jobs.
 This includes applicants from various industries with various skills, experience, backgrounds, interests, etc.